-We recently announced the Ag-Tech Developer Challenge, a competition for remote data sensing engineers and developers to find new ways to use technology to help farmers on the ground.
+We launched the first international Ag-Tech Developer Challenge, a competition for remote data sensing engineers and developers to find new ways to use technology to help farmers on the ground.
 Learn about the benefits of remote data sensing technology and how it can help innovate agriculture.

 We have launched the first round of public consultation for the new Rainforest Alliance certification standard.
 An esstial step to creating a stronger approach to certification.
 Your feedback is of key importance for us, so please join us by taking part in our consultation.